 3. Synthesis: New media majors, upon successful completion of the program, can synthesize creative, technical, and critical approaches.
 They can:

 - participate in more than one discipline;

-- develop self-directed projects that synthesize creative, technical, and critical approaches.
+- develop, implement, and distribute self-directed projects that synthesize creative, technical, and critical approaches.

 Please direct updates for this page to the managing editor in the Office of the Provost and Academic Affairs.